 Caffeine has multiple beneficial effects.

 It has been associated with improved alertness, ability to focus, physical performance, vigilance, and reaction time.
-Some studies even connect it with lower levels of depression, improved ability to problem solve (1 2 3 4 5 6)
+Some studies even connect it with lower levels of depression, and improved ability to problem solve (1 2 3 4 5 6)

-It almost seems like there is no end as to what a little caffeine can do for you.
+It almost seems like there is no end to what a little caffeine can do for you.

 With that being said, there is one more benefit to drinking Xiang Pian tea based on green tea—namely, you are a lot less likely to experience the energy drops associated with coffee consumption.
 This can result in your being more productive and alert even after the effect of the caffeine has subsided.

-It May Help Weight Loss
+It May Help with Weight Loss

 Tea, and especially green tea, found in Xiang Pian, has always been touted as a great way to supplement a weight loss journey.
 The green tea in Xiang Pian tea can speed up your metabolism and help you burn more calories.